Scrobbler 2.0 doesn't scrobble all the tracks of an audio stream

 Those aspects were discussed in feature request #109.

 To sum it up, I'm quite happy that somebody provided a clean implementation of the scrobbler plugin.
 But anyway, I would be more happy to also find a decent treatment of audio streams in the new scrobbler plugin.
 Maybe we can use this as a starting point for further discussion.

-#1 Updated by Luís Picciochi almost 6 years ago
+#1 Updated by Luís Picciochi about 6 years ago

 This is a known regression, as stated in #189.